 This course is a capstone course for business students.
 The course provides students the opportunity to apply the knowledge acquired in their business degree program to advanced real-world situations through the development of an approved project.
-Prerequisite: Instructor approval
+Prerequisites: ACCT 2103 and MKT 2273.